 Internet: If you select this option, only a public IP address is allocated to the CLB instance.
 In this case, the CLB instance can provide services over the Internet.

 Intranet: If you select this option, only a private IP address is allocated from the IP address pool of Alibaba Cloud to the CLB instance.
-In this case, the CLB instance can be accessed only from the internal network of Alibaba Cloud.
+In this case, the CLB instance can be accessed only over the internal network of Alibaba Cloud.

 Instance Billing Method